ABHAY-100/fosshack-privy/README.md

 - For sharing sensitive information that shouldn't stick around
 - When you want privacy without complexity

 ## ✨ Key Features

+- **Truly Ephemeral Communication**:
-- **Actually Ephemeral**: Messages vanish after your session ends or when you refresh - seriously, they're gone
+  - Messages and data vanish after 30 minutes or on page refresh
-- **End-to-End Encryption**: Everything's locked with PGP/RSA encryption that even we can't peek at
-- **Zero Server Storage**: Your private keys stay on your device - where they belong
-- **Smart Session Controls**:
-  - 5 minutes of inactivity?
-You're logged out
+  - Auto-destruction after 5 minutes of inactivity
-  - 30 minutes total session time?
-That's all you get
-  - Fresh encryption keys each time - because reusing keys is like reusing passwords
+  - Fresh encryption keys generated for each session

+- **End-to-End Encryption**:
+  - PGP encryption for all message content
+  - Your keys never leave your device
+  - Messages stored encrypted in your browser only
+  - No server-side data storage

+- **Private By Design**:
-- **Just You Two**: Chat rooms are strictly limited to 2 participants
+  - Strictly 2 participants per chat room
-- **Fair Usage**: Maximum 10 sessions per IP (we want to keep the lights on for everyone)
+  - Fair usage: maximum 10 sessions per IP address
+  - No message content traces after conversations end

 ## 🛡️ Security Architecture

 ### How We Handle Encryption

 - **Your Keys, Your Device**: All keys are generated right in your browser
-- **Nothing Leaves Home**: Private keys never leave your device - not even to us
-- **Double-Locked Storage**: Private keys are AES-encrypted before even hitting SessionStorage
+- **Double-Locked Storage**: Private keys are AES-encrypted with browser fingerprint data before storing in SessionStorage
 - **Extra Randomness**: We use parts of your browser fingerprint to strengthen encryption (not for tracking!)
 - **Minimal Sharing**: Only public keys get exchanged between chat participants
+- **Secure Message Storage**: Messages encrypted and stored temporarily in browser's IndexedDB with additional safeguards

 ### Browser & Network Protections